 If you feel you are able to, confide in your close friends.
 If things get really bad, you can contact these people who were probably wondering why you never get in touch anymore.
 Fakebook is great to hide behind, so don’t judge other people by their status updates and photos.
 Most of the time, you can see when someone is in pain and struggling.
 Take some time to send a loving message.
 I know that I am lucky to have some special people in my life, who message me from time to time to see how I am doing.

 Check in with a friend, as they may notice your symptoms spiral out of control faster than you can.
-Unfortunately, many people love someone who is the life and soul of a party, with many dramas and stories to tell, but do not
+Unfortunately, many people love someone who is the life and soul of a party, with many dramas and stories to tell, but do not realise that they are a risk to themselves.

 If you can – only you will know this – confide in a work colleague/boss/HR.
 Sometimes work can be overwhelming and so you may need work to understand when you haven’t slept or need additional support.
 If you have bipolar build a support network around you of people who you can trust and have your best interests at heart.